onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 The node should be accessible via its FQDN.
 There are two scenarios for setting this up:

-* supply your own FQDN in which case your network administrator registers the domain and places the relevant DNS records,
+* supply your own FQDN, in which case your network administrator registers the domain and places the relevant DNS records,
-* use the subdomain delegation feature of Onedata, which will generate FQDN within the domain managed by the Onezone service.
+* use the subdomain delegation feature of Onedata, which will generate an FQDN within the domain managed by the Onezone service.

 ### TLS certificate